tammet/nlpsolver/README.md

 A few failures in the default regression test are acceptable: they may depend on the time resources given to the prover, the specifics of Stanza output or inability of the test system to correctly interpret the answer given.

+By default the testing program uses the -cache key explained before.

 Knowledge bases
 ---------------